You can troubleshoot any issues that arise in the WooCommerce - Megaventory connection in the WooCommerce interface

 Problem – the description of what the problem is; this description is supposed to quickly and comprehensively describe what happened.

 Full Message – the full description of the problem.

-Most often errors appear because an entity (Product, Client, Order, etc.) was not correctly synchronized due to incorrect details (name too long, SKU missing, product already exists, etc.).
-In most cases these issues require a quick manual intervention.
+Most often errors appear because an entity (Product, Client, Order, etc.) was not correctly synchronized due to incorrect details (name too long, SKU missing, the product already exists, etc.).
+In most cases, these issues require quick manual intervention.

 Interface – Taxes Table